Chart Color Schemes

 Dutton Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
+Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
 Key projects include Princess Alexandra Hospital Expansion, Cross River Rail, Cross River Rail - Woolloongabba Station, and Dutton Park-Fairfield Neighbourhood Plan.
-The following list details those considered most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.